aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 description: "Chart workbook in PowerPoint presentation in C# or .NET"
 ---

-## **Chart Workbook**
+## **Set Chart Data from Workbook**
-### **Set Chart Data from Workbook**
+Aspose.Slides provides the [ReadWorkbookStream](https://apireference.aspose.com/slides/net/aspose.slides.charts/ichartdata/readworkbookstream/) and [WriteWorkbookStream](https://apireference.aspose.com/slides/net/aspose.slides.charts/ichartdata/writeworkbookstream/) methods that allow you to read and write chart data workbooks (containing chart data edited with Aspose.Cells). **Note** that the chart data has to be organized in the same manner or must have a structure similar to the source.

-A new property has been added to set chart data from workbook.
-Now Aspose.Slides does allow ReadWorkbookStream() and WrtiteWorkbookStream() methods to read and write chart data workbooks containing chart data edited using Aspose.Cells.
-However, the chart data needs to be organized in same way or of similar type as of source type.
-Below sample example is given.
+This C# code demonstrates a sample operation:

 ```c#
 Presentation pres = new Presentation(dataDir+"Test.pptx");